martinscaglia/Groover-technical-test/README.md

 I used a personal API (Express/MongoDB) using an IMDB database containing movies.
 For the sake of consistency, I replaced the `/sendtrack/` route by `/createplaylist/`.
-This is the only digression from the subject I made.
+This is the only digression I made from the subject.

 More than 15 000 movies are available in total.